Zeralm/Employee-Attrition/README.md

 # Employee-Attrition
-HR Analytics project (In progress), a prediction of employee turnover using Survival Analysis
+HR Analytics project (In progress), an analysis of employee turnover using Survival Analysis.